-Our Board has adopted a formal process by which our stockholders may communicate with the Board or any of its directors.
-Persons interested in communicating with the Board of Directors with their concerns or issues may address correspondence to the Board of Directors, to a particular director, or to the independent directors generally, in care of Gladstone Capital Corporation, Attention: Investor Relations, at 1521 Westbranch Drive, Suite 200, McLean, Virginia 22102.
+Our Board has adopted a formal process by which our stockholders may communicate with the Board or any of our directors.
+Persons interested in communicating their concerns or issues may address correspondence to the Board of Directors, to a particular director, or to the independent directors generally, in care of Gladstone Capital Corporation, Attention: Investor Relations, at 1521 Westbranch Drive, Suite 200, McLean, Virginia 22102.
 This information is also contained on our website at www.gladstonecapital.com.